Code360In/katacoda-scenarios-32/docker-oracle-authorization/step3.md

 #### Task 1

-Connect to the Oracle database container as `system` user and perform the following tasks
+Connect to the Oracle database container as `system` user.

+`sqlplus system/12345`{{execute}}

+Perform the following tasks

-* create  three local users u1, u2 and u3 (with password u1, u2, u3 respectively) in sqlplus.
+* create  three local users u1, u2 and u3 (with password u1, u2, u3 respectively) with default tablespace APP_DATA in sqlplus.
 * Grant the create session privilege to the three users.
 * Grant create table privilege to u1 and grant u1 1MB quota on APP_DATA tablespace.